Concussion is a temporary injury to the brain caused by a bump, blow or jolt to the head.

 - hit their head in a serious accident, such as a car crash

-Also call for an ambulance if someone needs to go to hospital but you can't get them there safely.
+Also call for an ambulance if someone needs to go to hospital but you cannot get them there safely.

 Recovering from concussion